jimwins/titi/README.md

 Documentation
 -------------

-The documentation is not hosted anywhere yet.
+The documentation is hosted on Read the Docs: [titi.rtfd.io](https://titi.readthedocs.io/).

 ### Building the Docs ###